 “Hey,” Patryk said, “turn your light back on.”

-His only answer was a brief and sudden burst of static, trailed by silence.
+His only answer was a brief and sudden burst of static, followed by silence.

 “Waceera,” he called, “I can’t see you.
 Turn your light back on.”

 Another bought of pitched static sounded in his ears, this one shorter than the last.
+Then another, ansd another, until they settled into a rhythm that pulsed like a slowly beating heart.
 Patryk glanced around, his light creating long, split shadows that obscured more than they revealed.
 It occurred to him that something might have become of her, that perhaps her suit had failed her unexpectedly or some other disaster had befallen her.
 His soul shivered at the thought of being stranded alone in that sunless Tartarus, and he made hastily for the cavern’s entrance, casting his beam back and forth and calling for his guide desperately.

 After a few moments of nervous bounding, he thought that he must surely have arrived at the fissure.
 Nothing, apart from the numberless columns, surrounded him, their crescent pupils inspecting him dispassionately.
-His mind began to play tricks on him, so that the dark was filled with teeming spirits, skittering shadows that stood his hair on end.
+His mind began to play tricks on him, so that the dark was filled with teeming spirits, skittering shadows that stood his hair on end, and all the while the thrumming pulse continued.
 His breathing was light, even as he rushed, and he felt the perspiration collecting on his brow.
 Training his light on the furrowed ground, he remembered Waceera’s advice about footprints, and began following his own trail anxiously, hoping that his missing companion would appear again before him.

 Then, for a moment, the circle of his light flew over something that made him freeze.
 A distant, pale figure, unnaturally elongated and skeletal, sprinting for him manically.

 All reason left him.
-His boots beat hard against the soft regolith, kicking up clouds of dust and nearly sending him tumbling, even as the monoliths seemed to close in on him, fencing him in.
-He weaved between them, glancing behind him and catching only fleeting glimpses of his pursuer, each time closer than before.
+His boots pushed hard against the soft regolith, kicking up clouds of dust and nearly sending him tumbling, even as the monoliths seemed to close in on him, fencing him in.
+He weaved between them, glancing behind him and catching only fleeting glimpses of his pursuer, each time closer than before, and as it gained the static rhythm grew faster and louder to match it, working up to a frenzy as the monster ran him down.
 He came at last to the fissure and dashed beneath it to the place where he and Waceera had rappelled into that abyss.

 He found the ropes still hanging there above their empty air canisters, and he began pulling himself up hand over hand, not pausing to strap into a harness.
 He flew up the cliff face, his Earthly strength carrying him readily in the Lunar gravity, propelled onward by the nightmare at his heels.